STACK Documentation

 On the question testing page is a "Send to CAS" button.
 Pressing this sends the question variables and general feedback to a special page which enables more efficient authoring of the feedback in the context of the values of the variables.
 You still need to copy this by hand into the question edit form when you are satisfied.

 A Moodle administrator can run all of the questions tests within a particular course, or across the whole site by following the links on the STACK admin page.
-It is useful do to this after upgrading the STACK code on the server to identify any test cases which have changed.
+It is useful to do this after upgrading the STACK code on the server to identify any test cases which have changed.

 Test case construction and Maxima evaluation

 Test cases are always written assuming simp:false regardless of the option set elsewhere.
 If you want to construct a simplified test case then wrap this in ev(... , simp) to simplify the expression generating the test case.
-This behaviour is required to enable construction of unsimplified test cases.
+This behaviour is required to enable construction of un-simplified test cases.

 While test case construction uses simp:false Maxima must "evaluate" the expression prior to the result being used by an input as a test case.
 This will replace variables by their values.
 E.g. the typical case is to define a variable such as ta as the teacher's answer in the question variables field and use this throughout the question.
 This answer will either be simplified, or not, when the question variables are evaluated.
 To construct a test case using the teacher's answer use ta as the test case input.